empalmer/Thesis/README.md

 ## Timeline

 * Feb 23rd - Finish rough draft

+* Mar 1
-* Feb 16th + all data scanned and edited
+  + Actually have all data scanned and edited
+  + rewrite first and second chapters
+  + edit read.R file so it picks up on dynamic markings etc.
+  + Catch up on music theory and code chords and cadance fetures

 ### Big Deadlines